 Paul Harch, MD, EM / ABPS, UHM / ABHM

-Immediate Past Program Director for the Hyperbaric Medicine Fellowship, Clinical Associate Professor (Department of Medicine, Section of Emergency Medicine), and the Medical Director for the LSU Hyperbaric Medicine Department.
+Immediate Past Program Director for the Hyperbaric Medicine Fellowship, Clinical Professor (Department of Medicine, Section of Emergency Medicine), and the Medical Director for the LSU Hyperbaric Medicine Department.
 In 2008, Dr. Harch was named both the Hyperbaric Medicine Physician of the Year and a finalist for the Hyperbaric Medicine Innovator of the Year by the Richard A. Neubauer Research Institute.
 Dr. Harch has launched an IRB-approved pilot trial of Hyperbaric Oxygen Therapy use in chronic blast-induced traumatic brain injury (TBI post-concussion syndrome) and TBI with post-traumatic stress disorder (PTSD).
 He has also recently secured a $1.2 million congressional appropriation to perform a randomized controlled study of HBOT in TBI and PTSD.
 Please review Dr. Harch's book, "The Oxygen Revolution" [Hatherleigh Press, New York].

 Tracy Leigh LeGros, MD, PhD, UHM / ABEM, FACEP, FAAEM: